kawine/blog/_posts/2020-02-14-contextual.markdown

 ### Static vs. Contextualized

-**On average, less than 5% of the variance in a word’s contextualized representations can be explained by a static embedding.** This 5% threshold represents the best-case scenario, where the static embedding is the first principal component.
+**On average, less than 5% of the variance in a word’s contextualized representations can be explained by a static embedding.** If a word's contextualized representations were not at all contextual, we would expect their first principal component to explain 100% of the variance.
+Instead, we find that - on average - less than 5% of the variance can be explained.
+This 5% threshold represents the best-case scenario, where the static embedding is the first principal component.
 There is no theoretical guarantee that a word vector obtained using GloVe, for example, would be similar to the static embedding that maximizes the variance explained.
 This suggests that BERT, ELMo, and GPT-2 are not simply assigning one embedding per word sense: otherwise, the proportion of variance explained would be much higher.

 **Principal components of contextualized representations in lower layers of BERT outperform GloVe and FastText on many static embedding benchmarks.** This method takes the previous finding to its logical conclusion: what if we created a new type of static embedding for each word by simply taking the first principal component of its contextualized representations?
 It turns out that this works surprisingly well.
 If we use representations from lower layers of BERT, these *principal component embeddings* outperform GloVe and FastText on benchmark tasks covering semantic similarity, analogy solving, and concept categorization.